ChainKitPM/QuickStart/README.md

 To get started in Splunk, please download the Chainkit Add-On from Splunkbase, available in Splunk>Enterprise or Splunkbase https://splunkbase.splunk.com/app/5068/

 ## Copyright and Feedback
 Copyright (c) 2019-Present PencilDATA Inc. https://chainkit.com/pencildata
 DISCLAIMER: Please see accompanying LICENSE
-Send us your feedback and inquiries to support@chainkit.com Pull requests welcome.
+Send us your feedback and inquiries to support@chainkit.com Pull requests welcome!